 |Value||Eligibility||Open date||Close date|

 b.
 This Scholarship was established in 1988 by Mrs Fancy Lawrence, wife of Emeritus Professor Peter Lawrence who was a Professor of Anthropology at the University of Sydney from 1971 to 1986.
-He had a particular interest in Papua New Guinea and Melanesia.

 a.
-The successful applicant will be awarded the Scholarship on the basis of:
+The Scholarship will be awarded on the basis of: